 Since 2004, Dr. Bakshi has been involved in legislative and constitutional initiatives as an independent scholar, a member of the IZS constitution team, the legal editor of MK Michael Eitan and Prof. Moshe Koppel's proposed constitution, head of Weiler Foundation's legislative project at Bar Ilan University and director of the Berliner Institute - a clinic for legislative initiatives at the Ono Academic College.

 The research conducted by Dr. Bakshi in public law focuses on issues relating to the identity of Israel as a democratic nation-state and issues related to separation of powers.
-Dr. Bakshi serves as a legal adviser of the Department of International Law MAG in his reserve duty.
 Alongside his work at Kohelet, Dr. Bakshi teaches Constitutional and Administrative Law at Ono Academic College and Bar Ilan University.

 Dr. Sarel is a senior fellow at Kohelet.
 Until March 2014, he served as the Chief Economist and director of state revenue, research and international affairs.
 He obtained his doctoral degree from Harvard where he was also a teaching fellow.
 Dr. Sarel worked in the World Bank, The International Monetary Fund, The Bank of Israel, in the Ministry of Finance as head of the research department and in Harel Insurance and Finance Group as the head of the economics and research department.

 Dr. Shuky Blass lives with his wife and four children in the Negev.
 Blass wrote his Ph.d dissertation in history at The Hebrew University about the anti-Israel propaganda in Western Europe..